When deciding on the type of dog breed to purchase, it is essential to accumulate as much information as possible for an educated decision to be made.

 The Mountain Mastiff’s Diet

 To stay healthy and vibrant, the feed your Mountain Mastiff has should be a premium quality commercial dog food that is formulated for very large breeds with their level of activity.

 It is vital that their nutritional needs are being met regularly, so they do not suffer any health conditions.

 This crossbreed requires about 5 cups of dog food in dry format each day, which translates to a monthly cost of $100-110.

-It is important you are careful not to overfeed your dog or feed it an excessive amount of human food treats.
+You must be careful not to overfeed your dog or feed it an excessive amount of human food treats.
 Weight gain can have a very negative effect on the dog’s health.

 How Much Exercise Does The Mountain Mastiff Need?

-As a rather active breed, the Mountain Mastiff requires a few walks per day and play time.
+As a rather active breed, the Mountain Mastiff requires a few walks per day and playtime.